danbiocchi/airborne-oxide/README.md

 ## Usage

 As airborne-oxide is currently in the early stages of development, there are no functional components available for end-users at this time.
 However, here's what you can do:

-For Developers
+For Developers:

-Explore the codebase to understand the project structure.
+- Explore the codebase to understand the project structure.
-Check the docs folder for design documents and architectural plans.
+- Check the docs folder for design documents and architectural plans.
-Look for TODO comments in the code for areas that need work.
+- Look for TODO comments in the code for areas that need work.

 ## Contributing